-In his foundational paper, Lamport (1978) elaborates on the concept of potential causality, a one-way relationship in which a path exists for information to flow from one event A to another event B. If such a path exists, we say "A potentially causes B" and apply Lamport's notation $A \rightarrow B$.
-If neither $A \rightarrow B$ nor $B \rightarrow A$, we say "A and B are causally independent" and write A || B. It is conventional to focus on discrete event systems in which there are a set of computations associated with a single instance, and it is only at such an event that the instance's state may change.
+In his foundational paper, Lamport (1978) elaborates on the concept of potential causality, a one-way relationship in which a path exists for information to flow from one event A to another event B. If such a path exists, we say "A potentially causes B" and apply Lamport's notation $A \to B$.
+If neither $A \to B$ nor $B \to A$, we say "A and B are causally independent" and write $A \parallel B$.
+It is conventional to focus on discrete event systems in which there are a set of communicating logical processes, or instances, with their own internal states.
+An event is a self-contained set of computations associated with a single instance, and it is only at such an event that the instance's state may change.
 A message may be transmitted from a sending event of one instance to a receiving event of another.
-In this context, $A \rightarrow B$ is equivalent to stating that at least one of the following conditions is true:
+In this context, $A \to B$ is equivalent to stating that at least one of the following conditions is true: